 The Dangers of Orange Mold

 The hard truth is that orange mold poses a greater risk than being an eyesore: it can cause multiple adverse health effects.
-These threats are not just confined to people who have allergies or respiratory problems; everyday, healthy individuals can also become affected.
+These threats are not just confined to people who have allergies or respiratory problems; every day, healthy individuals can also be affected.

 From Allergic Reactions to Severe Health Problems